playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### BoneCP removed

 BoneCP is removed.
-If you configured to use BoneCP, you need to switch to [HikariCP](http://brettwooldridge.github.io/HikariCP/) which is the default JDBC connection pool.
+If your application is configured to use BoneCP, you need to switch to [HikariCP](http://brettwooldridge.github.io/HikariCP/) which is the default JDBC connection pool.

 ```
 play.db.pool = "default"  # Use the default connection pool provided by the platform (HikariCP)